andrewchambers/bupstash/doc/technical_overview.md

 functions, they are called hash functions.
 If we split a chunk whenever the hash of the last N bytes is 0xff, we might get a good enough pseudorandom set of chunks, which also resynchronize with mostly similar data.

-So what does archivist use?
-Archivist uses a combination of tar splitting and content defined chunking when uploading a directory directly, and purely content defined chunking with a hash function when chunking arbitrary data.
+So what does bupstash use?
+Bupstash uses a combination of tar splitting and content defined chunking when uploading a directory directly, and purely content defined chunking with a hash function when chunking arbitrary data.

-It should be noted the chunking algorithms can be changed and mixed at any time and will not affect the archivist repository or reading data streams back.
+It should be noted the chunking algorithms can be changed and mixed at any time and will not affect the bupstash repository or reading data streams back.

 ## Chunk formats